omarkamalakis/cinny-desktop-ubuntu1804/README.md

 Cinny is a matrix client focusing primarily on simple, elegant and secure interface.
 The desktop app is made with Tauri.

+#### FORK SPECIFICS:
+This fork was specifically made to tackle issues running the appimage on Ubuntu 18.04, which doesn't use newer gcc libraries.
+The only change this has is that it changes the builder from ubuntu-latest to ubuntu-18.04 until Github stops supporting it (by that time I hope I'll be able to upgrade too...)

 ## Download

 Installers for macOS, Windows and Linux can be downloaded from [Github releases](https://github.com/cinnyapp/cinny-desktop/releases).
 Releases are signed with a [Ed25519](https://ed25519.cr.yp.to/) public-key.